 Shatavari is famous in India for strengthening female fertility, Cheng explained.
 While increased fertility may not be viewed as a drawback for all consumers, he said that it is certainly an important possible side effect that is omitted in the drug’s marketing.

-“Shatavari has a structure that is very similar to steroids, such as cholesterol,” said Jenny Martinez, a former organic chemistry preceptor at Yale and current instructor at New York University.
+“Shatavari has a structure that is very similar to steroids and bodybuilding supplements, such as cholesterol,” said Jenny Martinez, a former organic chemistry preceptor at Yale and current instructor at New York University.

 Steroids work by reducing immune system activity.
 Though vitamin brands do not mention it, a possible side effect of shatavari is a weakened immune system, according to Martinez.